Kenneth F. Mattucci, MD, FACS

 The Research Department, cochaired by Dr. Godfrey Arnold, was very active and participated in many National Institutes of Health, U.S. Army, U.S. Air Force, and Deafness Research foundation investigations, and in 1960 Dr. Arnold received the Harris P. Mosher Award for his triologic thesis, "Physiology and Pathology of the Cricothyroid Muscle."

 In 1961 Dr. Daryl Voorhees replaced Dr. Greydon Boyd, and in 1963 Dr. Felix DePenies replaced Dr. Ward Dennison as Surgeon Director.
-Clinical audiology was introduced at the Infirmary in 1945 to meet the needs of returning World War II veterans with service-connected hearing loss.
+Clinical audiology was introduced at New York Eye and Ear Infirmary in 1945 to meet the needs of returning World War II veterans with service-connected hearing loss.
 This center developed into a sophisticated center for the evaluation of speech, hearing, and balance disorders.
 In 1961 the Department of Audiology's name was changed to the Hearing and Speech Department.
 The Director was Irwin Malles, Ph.D., who succeeded Mr. James A. DePew, Jr. The center is now the Hector Giancarlo Department of Communication Disorders.

 In 1961 Dr. Watson Crick made a model of DNA.